aulorbe/Adverse-Drug-Events-A-Deep-Dive-Into-The-FDA/README.md

 We then created queries (in the queries.py file) for the frontend of our app.
 Users could use drop-down menus to view the outputs of select queries.
 These queries included the number of adverse events for a given holiday or the top five reactions for a specific holiday that was choosen on the front end.

 ## Creating The Visualizations
 For visualizations, we created several pie charts and graphs.
-These were written in HTML and displayed via Flask and Dash.
+These were written in HTML and displayed via Dash.
 One interesting find generated from our visual analyses was that auto-immune disease medications came up frequently across all holidays as being involved in adverse events.
 ![alt text](https://github.com/anthonytapias/Adverse-Drug-Events-A-Deep-Dive-Into-The-FDA/blob/master/img/top_five_reactions_christmas.png)
 ![alt text](https://github.com/anthonytapias/Adverse-Drug-Events-A-Deep-Dive-Into-The-FDA/blob/master/img/top_5_brands_reactions_all_holidays.png)

 ## Deployment
-After creating our visualizations we set up to run our server through the run.py file in order to deply the Flask app.
+We deployed our app (via the [run.py file](https://github.com/aulorbe/Adverse-Drug-Events-A-Deep-Dive-Into-The-FDA./blob/master/run.py)) through Flask and rendered our visualizations on the frontend with Dash.
+Rendering everything for the user was the last step in the construction of our ETL pipeline.

 ## Future Plans
-In the future, we hope to build a website to host our app, so that users don't have to run the code themselves in order to interact with it.
+In the future, we hope to build a website to host our app, so that users don't have to run the code themselves in order to view the final product.